Frequently Asked Questions

 A: This question cannot easily be answered.
-During our September hours, the wait is much shorter.
+When we first open for the Halloween season, the wait is typically much shorter.
 In fact, there might not be any wait at all.
 The beginning of October, Sundays, and Thursdays will see less crowds as well as earlier in the night and later in the night as crowds dissipate.
 As it gets closer to Halloween, specifically on a Friday or Saturday night, the wait is longer.
 It is best not to make additional plans for “after” your visit to Brighton Asylum as we cannot guarantee when you will be “finished” unless you purchase a fast pass.
 General admission tickets of any kind are subject to general admission wait, even with a timed arrival.

 Is there parking and do you charge for it?

 A: During Halloween season, We have on site parking, free of charge.
 On busy Friday and Saturday nights later in October, please allow extra time for parking.
-In addition to our on site parking, we also offer a large off site parking lot available at 199 Scoles Ave, Clifton NJ 07012 for your convenience, FREE OF CHARGE starting Sept 29th, 2023.
-Park there and ride the shuttle 4 min to Brighton Asylum.
+In addition to our on site parking, we also offer a large off site parking lot available at Clifton High School, 333 Colfax Ave, Clifton NJ 07013 for your convenience, FREE OF CHARGE starting Sept 29th, 2023.
+Park there and ride the shuttles 4 min to Brighton Asylum.
 Shuttles pick up and drop off every 10 minutes or so.
 At this time there is no charge for this convenient service.
-You can also type “The Learning Center” into your phone’s navigation system.

 The off site lot is ONLY open during our haunted house operational hours for the Halloween season starting Sept 29th (we ARE open Sept 23rd with on site parking only), and opens when the haunted houses open and closes after the last guest has been dropped off.
 During the off season (Dec-May), only our on-site lot is available, and street parking if needed).

 Where is the waiting area?